Finance Smurf: Plot

 Papa Smurf learns that he will have to pay a large sum of money to Handy Smurf in order for him to rebuild his destroyed laboratory, but before he can do that he has to pay Smurfette for nursing him during his sickness, Baker Smurf for food, and other Smurfs for various other services.
 Thus he quickly becomes poor.
 When Finance Smurf suggests that he make the Smurfs pay for any kind of help he gives them, Papa Smurf soundly refuses.
 Papa Smurf then observes the Village and notes that all the things the Smurfs once did in a cooperative spirit are now done if they are paid only, and there are fights over money as well as stress all around due to the constant work.

-One day, a Smurf gets sick of the aggravating currency-based life and decides to leave the Smurf Village.
+One day, a Smurf gets tired of the aggravating currency-based life and decides to leave the Smurf Village.
 Other Smurfs agree and leave the Smurf Village with him, including Papa Smurf.
 Everyone leaves except for Finance Smurf, who tells them that they cannot leave because they owe him money.
 They responded by throwing him all the money.
 At first, Finance Smurf refuses to revert to the old ways and even gloats about having the whole Smurf Village for himself.
 Eventually, he changes his mind.
 He decides he doesn't want to be alone, so he asks everybody to return to the village and reuse the old system based on cooperation.
 The coins are converted into golden musical instruments.